NBISweden/development-guidelines/README.md

 ## General stuff about working with Git

-* Commit often.

 Commit often, possibly several times a day.
 It’s easier to roll back a small commit than to roll back large commits.
 This also makes the code easier to review (see below) as each commit carries its own commit message.
 Remember to push the commits to GitHub every once in awhile too.

-* Write a helpful commit message with each commit that describes what the changes are and possibly even why they were necessary.
+Write a helpful commit message with each commit that describes what the changes are and possibly even why they were necessary.

 The commit messages may be seen as meta-comments on the code that are